Below you'll find questions we've identified as the most frequently asked by email or in our discussion forum.

 See our Australian visas for New Zealanders page to find out more.

 See our page on becoming an Australia citizen to help you on your way.
-The first step is becoming a permanent resident of Australia.
-This process is points based, and you currently need 120 points to be successful.
+The first step is becoming a permanent resident of Australia for citizenship purposes.
+As of 1 July 2023 this is pretty simple - you just need to have lived in Australia for 4 years (on an SCV or other visa).

 Yes.
 You can become an Australian citizen and remain a New Zealand citizen - that is, you can hold dual citizenship.